cosmos/cosmos-sdk/examples/covenantcoin/buildingAnApplication.md

 ## Description of the application (Covenant Coin)

 Suppose I want to make an application to have covenants.
-A covenant is a thing where money is stored, and it can only be paid out to certain addresses.
-When a covenant is created, the people who can pay from it is specified.
+A covenant stores money, and it can only be paid out to certain addresses.
+When a covenant is created, you have to specify who is allowed to pay the money from the covenant.
 For simplicity, we are going to make it such that when a covenant is settled, all money just goes to one address.

 Before digging into how to build such an application, I want to first explain a bit about how SDK applications are structured.